Copyright © 2003-2019 Smart Avionics Ltd.

 If you want to measure the vibration in the vertical direction, the other accelerometer sensing axis should be normal (90°) to the rotor disk.

 The tacho sensor must be securely mounted such that the distance between the LED and the reflective tape is between 2cm and 75cm.
 A distance of 10cm to 30cm (4" to 12") works best.
+The supplied soft washer should be placed between the tacho sensor and the mount to increase the friction as this will reduce the fastener torque required.

 If the background itself is reflective (light coloured paint or metal, especially if the surface is rough), the tacho sensor should be rotated so that the light beam strikes the reflective tape at an angle from the normal.
 The closer the LED is to the reflective tape, the more the sensor will need to be rotated.
 For short distances and highly reflective backgrounds, the sensor may need to be rotated at least 45° to minimise the spurious reflections from the background.